The Kurtosys platform is based on a modern, secure and scalable technology stack.

 All access to the platform is provided via a set of load-balanced NGINX proxies, which in turn sit behind our firewall.
 From a security perspective we utilize both internal security scanning software and intruder detection measures to ensure the platform remains secure.

-For website and portal customers we offer Akamai DDoS, CDN, and WAF protection for inbound traffic.
+For website and portal customers we offer Cloudflare DDoS, CDN, and WAF protection for inbound traffic.
 The CDN or ‘Content Delivery Network’ component allows customers with a global customer base to serve information quickly regardless of the visitor’s location.

 The WAF or ‘Web Application Firewall’ component scans for malicious traffic patterns and blocks visitors that exhibit these traits, actively defending against hacking attempts.
 Finally, the DDoS or ‘Distributed Denial Of Service’ component can prevent attempts to take down sites using large volumes of traffic or by flooding the servers with certain types of requests.